 When choosing what to wear to work if a firm does not have a formal dress code, individuals should use their best judgment.
 In the absence of a dress code, consider the following advice on how to present yourself properly:

-- Dress professionally: It’s crucial to dress professionally, even if there isn’t a set uniform.
-Avoid donning too-revealing or informal attire, including flip-flops or shorts.
+- Dress professionally: It’s crucial to dress professionally, even without a set uniform.
+Avoid donning too revealing or informal attire, including flip-flops or shorts.

-- Consider the company culture: Try to dress in a way that is consistent with the workplace culture by keeping an eye out for it.
-A more laid-back workplace environment could allow for more casual wear, whilst a more formal one might call for more formal attire.
+- Consider the company culture: Try to dress consistently with the workplace culture by watching for it.
+A more laid-back workplace environment could allow for more casual wear.
+Whilst a more formal one might call for more formal attire.

-- Take cues from your colleagues: Use your coworkers’ attire as a model by keeping an eye out for it.
+- Take cues from your colleagues: Use your coworkers’ attire as a model by watching for it.
 It’s probably okay to dress casually if the majority of people are.

 - Be prepared for meetings: It’s still crucial to be prepared for meetings with clients or consumers, even if the dress requirement is casual.
 For these occasions, dress more formally.

-- Don’t be afraid to ask: Don’t be hesitant to ask your boss or an HR representative for advice if you’re not sure what to wear.
-In the absence of a dress code, they can help you have a better knowledge of what is proper wear.
+- Don’t be afraid to ask: Don’t hesitate to ask your boss or an HR representative for advice if you’re unsure what to wear.
+They can help you better understand what to wear without a dress code.

 Does It Matter What You Wear When Working From Home?

-The dress code may be less formal when working from home than when doing so in an office.
+The dress code may be less formal when working from home than in an office.
 However, it’s still crucial to keep a professional image and to dress appropriately for the sort of work you’re performing.

-- Dress for the task at hand: You could discover that you are more productive if you dress in a way that helps you feel at ease when working on a subject that demands focus and concentration.
+- Dress for the task: You could discover that you are more productive if you dress in a way that helps you feel at ease when working on a subject that demands focus and concentration.

 - Maintain a sense of routine: Maintaining a schedule is still crucial even if you work from home.
-You may stay focused and productive by dressing as though you were heading to the office.
+You may stay focused and productive by dressing like you were heading to the office.

 - Be mindful of your surroundings: Make sure you are clothed appropriately for your surroundings if there are kids or dogs nearby.

-In the end, whether you are working from home or in an office, it is crucial to be aware of how you come across.
+In the end, knowing how you come across is crucial whether working from home or in an office.
 Dress in a way that is appropriate for the work at hand, comfortable for you, and professional.

 Will Dressing More Casually Effect Promotion Opportunities?